Enuriru/meta-spark-animation-cloner/README.md

 # meta-spark-animation-cloner

-Allows to clone animations (position, rotation, scale) from one objects to another in Spark AR.
+Allows to clone animations (position, rotation, scale) from one object to another in Meta Spark.

 ```javascript